Confinement in $(1+1)$ dimensions: a holographic perspective from I-branes: The supergravity backgrounds

 According to our normalisation $\kappa^2=8\pi G_{10}$ where $G_{10}$ is the Newton constant in ten dimensions.
 These quantities satisfy the first law of thermodynamics as expected

 where the angular velocities are

-This background can be understood as the lift to Type IIB of the four dimensional planar black hole with electric charges, found in \cite{Klemm:1998in}.
-The presence of the electric charges in four dimensions corresponds to rotations of the branes in ten dimensions.
+This background can be understood as a four dimensional planar black hole with electric charges, that was firstly found in \cite{Klemm:1998in}.
+Thus, we have shown that the presence of the electric charges in four dimensions corresponds to rotations of the branes in ten dimensions.
+The asymptotic form of the metric leaves an ambiguity in the normalisation of the time-like Killing vector at infinity that appears in the computation of the energy and the temperature.
+Therefore, the temperature in ten dimensions is the same as in four dimensions up to a numerical factor.

-We leave this black hole background here, as it is not the focus of the rest of this work.
-We move into the study of the dual Field Theories to the backgrounds I and II in eqs.(\ref{background1}) and (\ref{background 211})
+We leave this black membrane background here, as it is not the focus of the rest of this work.
+We move into computing conserved charges for the backgrounds I and II in eqs.(\ref{background1}) and (\ref{background 211})